-The contract covering the project(s) commences automatically upon notification by the Clean Energy Regulator of the bid's success and acceptance of the participant's offer.
+The contract covering the project(s) commences automatically upon notification by the Clean Energy Regulator of the bid's success and acceptance of the participant's offer made at the auction qualification step.

 Participants who wish to enter into a separate contract for another project or group of projects, will need to complete the steps outlined above for each contract.